 The History of Presidents on Our Coins

-In 2009, the United States Mint will join the nation in celebrating the bicentennial of Abraham Lincoln’s birth.
+In 2009, the United States Mint joined the nation in celebrating the bicentennial of Abraham Lincoln’s birth.
 Our 16th President was a man who, in a time of great division, remained wholly dedicated to the preservation of the Union.
 In 1909 he became the first American President to be featured on a circulating coin when Theodore Roosevelt and the United States Treasury Department decided to celebrate his 100th birthday by redesigning the one-cent coin.

 The decision to change the design of the 1909 penny was reported in the Annual Report of the Director of the Mint without any explanation of the reasons why the Agency was abandoning more than 115 years of tradition by placing the image of a President on a circulating coin.
 Researchers and numismatists appear to agree that Theodore Roosevelt’s earlier discussions with sculptor Augustus Saint-Gaudens may also have included the topic of honoring Lincoln, but the artist’s death in 1907 ended the possibility of a Saint-Gaudens designed coin commemorating the birth of our 16th president.